kekru/code-analysis-bitbucket-exporter/README.md

 The workflow is always:

 + Create the reports with your standard tools
-+ Use this exporter to send the reports to Bitbucket Insights
++ Use this exporter to send the reports to Bitbucket Insights.
+  You always need an open Pull-Request in Bitbucket, otherwise results will not be shown

+Tested with Bitbucket Server 6.6.3

 ## Run App